1110sillabo/ProgrammingDigitalHumanitiesBook/Ch1 - Intro/index.md

 Real-life and politics reminds us how our habit change and we (sometimes) can be more effective when a bit of technology kicks in.
 (Still, beware of what you do with your data.
 As researchers you should probably know that already.)

 Think about paying taxes online (if the site works), online banking, streaming videos vs. going to the Blockbuster, Coursera education and related stuff (Udemy, freecode.org).
 The Italian reader may even remember Berlusconi's "Tre I" or more recent Movimento 5 Stelle "everything blockchain to achieve transparency".^[According to a study, in Italy, 'technology' means "something you don't understand, to achieve something that cannot be done, but that earns you a lot of votes".
-Of course the study was never published because of [conspircy theory].]
+Of course the study was never published because of enter-your-conspircy-theory.]

 Here's a little list of the benefits of learning *enough* tech-stuff to be *dangerous*: